Fat Grafting Can Reduce the Appearance of Breast Implant Rippling

 How is it fixed?

 Fat Grafting is increasingly becoming popular with patients as it is a minimally invasive procedure.
-It allows patients to use their own fat cell to fill out the area that’s left empty in absence of scar tissue formation.
-The fat is gathered through liposuction from areas like hips, waist or stomach.
+It allows patients to use their fat cells to fill out the area that’s left empty in the absence of scar tissue formation.
+The fat is gathered through liposuction from areas like the hips, waist, or stomach.
 The accumulated fat undergoes various purification processes to remove impurities that initial extraction may have caused.
 If you are underweight fat Grafting may not be possible for you as the patient needs fat reserves for normal body functioning too.
-Once the concentrated pure fat is retrieved after the purification process, it is injected in small quantities all around the breast mound to cushion the implants and to even the surface of breasts.
-The recovery period post fat grafting is usually short as it is performed on outpatients.
+Once the concentrated pure fat is retrieved after the purification process, it is injected in small quantities all around the breast mound to cushion the implants and to even the surface of the breasts.
+The recovery period post-fat grafting is usually short as it is performed on outpatients.
 There is no risk involved in fat grafting as long as your doctor is monitoring it.